florestefano1975/comfyui-portrait-master/README.md

 ## Practical advice

 Using high values for the skin and eye detail control parameters may override the setting for the chosen shot.
-In this case it is advisable to reduce the parameter values for the skin and eyes.
+In this case it is advisable to reduce the parameter values for the skin and eyes, or insert in the negative prompt (closeup, close up, close-up:1.5), modifying the weight as needed.

 ## Workflow